 The Israel Society for Neuroscience (ISFN) celebrates Brain Awareness Week by sponsoring a series of neuroscience lectures open to the general public.
 These lectures are meant to inform the Israeli public about how the brain functions and to highlight some of the exciting neuroscience breakthroughs achieved at Israeli institutions over the past year.

-This year, Brain Awareness Week in Israel will feature lectures to the public at different venues throughout the country, as well as two creative outreach programs added to the agenda last year.
+In 2012, Brain Awareness Week in Israel featured lectures to the public at different venues throughout the country, as well as two creative outreach programs added to the agenda.
 In 2011, Neuroscientists from the Weizmann Institute spoke to the public at cafes and restaurants (featured at the Jerusalem Post online HERE) and the Hebrew University of Jerusalem along with the Edmond and Lily Safra Center for Brain Sciences hosted a movie series entitled "Cinema and Brain Week" (more information can be found HERE).